 Gear up for warmer weather with an air conditioner tune-up.
 Depending on where you live, you may not need to run your AC until summer hits — but it might be a good idea to get ahead by cleaning the unit and making any necessary repairs before then.
 Here are a few steps you should take, according to Angie's List.

-- Inspect the unit's panels: Your air conditioner is surrounded by panels to enclose and protect its electrical system.
-Inspect these panels to ensure they're still secured properly and haven't sustained damage from harsh winter weather.
+Your air conditioner is surrounded by panels to enclose and protect its electrical system.
+Inspect these panels to ensure they're still secured properly and haven't sustained damage from winter weather.

-- Clear away debris: Remove leaves, twigs and other vegetation that may be on or around the air conditioning unit.
-You will also want to check the interior of the unit for any lawn debris that may have made it's way inside.
-If not removed, debris may limit the efficiency of your AC — or even cause damage once the air conditioner is turned on, says the American Society of Home Inspectors.
+Remove leaves, twigs and other vegetation that may be on or around the air conditioning unit.
+You will also want to check the interior of the unit for any lawn debris that may have made its way inside.
+If not removed, debris may limit the efficiency of your AC and restrict air flow, says the Refrigeration Service Engineers Society (RSES).

 Tip: Although you may be able to perform some maintenance yourself, it may be a good idea to schedule a professional tune-up.
 They will be able to check your unit for any other potential problems and can help you with any needed repairs.

 3. Windows and doors

 Weatherstripping windows and doors on your home is an easy and effective way to help save money on your energy bill, says the Department of Energy (DOE).
 Weatherstripping is a material you can apply that helps ensure there's a good seal around openings in your home.
 During the harsh winter months, it can help keep the warm air inside the house, and the cold drafts out.
 In the spring and summer, weatherstripping works the opposite way, helping to keep the cool air inside and the warm air out.